lisyk/api-gateway/README.md

   - Password to auth gateway to generate tokens
 - JWT_TOKEN_EXPIRATION_IN_HOURS
   - All environments
+- RACK_ENV
+  - All environments, handled automatically
+- RAILS_ENV
+  - All environments, handled automatically
+- RAILS_LOG_TO_STDOUT
+  - All non development environments
+  - Automatically installed by Heroku
+- RAILS_MAX_THREADS
+  - All environments, defaults in development
+  - The min threads setting allows your application to spin down resources when not under load.
+This feature is not needed on Heroku
+- RAILS_SERVE_STATIC_FILES
+  - All non development environments
+  - Automatically installed by Heroku
 - REDIS_URL
   - All environments
   - Automatically added in staging and production with Heroku Redis Addon
   - optionally set in local env files
     - `echo "REDIS_URL=redis://127.0.0.1:6379/1" >> .env.development.local`
     - `echo "REDIS_URL=redis://127.0.0.1:6379/0" >> .env.test.local`
+- SECRET_KEY_BASE
+  - All non development environments
+  - Automatically installed by Heroku
+- WEB_CONCURRENCY
+  - All environments, defaults in development
+  - With a typical Rails memory footprint, you can expect to run 2-4 Puma worker processes on a free, hobby or standard-1x dyno
 - WELLNESS_VCP_PASSWORD
   - All environments
   - optionally set in local env files